 Why it’s important:

 If you bottle up your emotions, your physical and mental health will suffer, I used to get IBS/anxiety from holding in my true feelings and it caused me many sleepless nights and painful experiences.
 In relationships, expressing emotion about your life challenges creates strong attraction and deep connection.
-Holding emotion in translates as a disconnect, creates distance and inauthentic interactions.
+Holding emotion in creates distance and inauthentic interactions.

 Practice asking yourself how you feel, pick a feeling that best describes your bodily or emotional sensations as you go about your day, and express them aloud or in a journal.
 For example, are you feeling warm, cosy, and comfortable?
-Express it as it will make his day to hear you say this.
-Are you sad or scared about the spider in the bathroom?
-Express it from the deepest root of your body and he will be your hero and make you smile again or protect you from the cause of your fear.
+Did someone embarrass you?
+Did you feel awkward, stressed or overwhelmed?
+Your inner world is part of your feminine essence; learn to express yourself in the moment without shame.
+Are you sad or scared about the latest storm heading to your town?
+Express it from the root of your body, and anyone who genuinely cares will enjoy making you smile again or protecting you from the cause of your fear, and this inner part of you creates an unbreakable bond with any man you see as worthy.

-If it is a negative feeling he cannot provide, protect or solve for, two choices; call a girlfriend you trust, or journal / work with the emotion with the techniques I provide.
+If your feelings don’t need a solution or a male type of input, and you’re just venting, two choices; call a girlfriend you trust, or journal / work with the emotion with the techniques I provide.
 Why?
 Have you noticed when you share feelings with a man he will try to solve or solution them?
 Or deal with them as a problem-solving exercise?
 Yes, that’s what their male energy is designed to do!
 Avoid dragging him into a “let’s share emotions party”.
-Men will generally feel anxious or frustrated about being asked for this kind of thing, women need other female friends or mentor’s to unpack and vent their feelings ideally, so that you are not requiring your man to act like a female, let’s be honest – there’s times you want someone to feel your feelings – that’s a great task for you besty female friends.
+Guys will generally feel anxious or frustrated at emotional vent parties, hence women need other female friends or mentor’s to unpack their feelings ideally, so that you are not requiring your man to act like a female, let’s be honest – there are times you want someone to hear, feel or sympathize not solve – that’s a great task for your female friends.

 Think of feminine energy as fluid,